jasonpnguyen/WarGame/README.md

 # WarGame
 To run, download the entire repository.
+Then unzip the file and put the entire repository into your desired IDE.

 Go to src/cardGame/War.java